corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/_index.md

 The Corda Enterprise Network Manager is a commercial offering from R3 that facilitates the operation of a bespoke Corda network that gives the operator full control over all aspects of deployment, operation, and the consensus rules.
-This is provided as an alternative to taking advantage of utilising the service-level-managed production components that are otherwise be available from [Corda Network](https://corda.network), governed by the independent Corda Network Foundation.

 The *Corda Enterprise Network Manager* encompasses three main services: